Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

     // 57 ascii chars = 57 bytes
     original_string.push_str("This string is a longer string but less than the capacity");

-    let pointer = &raw mut original_string as *mut u8;
+    let pointer = original_string.as_mut_ptr();

     // SAFETY: We create a string from the original, but we prevent the new string
     // from being moved by staying inside its capacity, and we prevent it being
     // dropped by using ManuallyDrop.
     unsafe {
+        // `from_raw_parts` is an `unsafe` method so can only be called inside an
+        // unsafe block
         let overlapping_string = String::from_raw_parts(pointer, 15, capacity);

-        // Before we do anything else, we're going to prevent overlapping_string
+        // Before we do anything else, we're going to prevent `overlapping_string`
-        // from being dropped, which will cause a double free when original_string
+        // from being dropped, which would otherwise cause a double free when
-        // is dropped.
-We could equally prevent the original string being dropped,
+        // `original_string` is dropped later.
+We could equally prevent
-        // but because of scoping it's safer to do it this way around.
+        // `original_string` being dropped instead, but, to me, it makes sense to
+        // have this behaviour in the inner code block.
         //
+        // The ManuallyDrop type is actually safe.
+Although it prevents the memory
+        // being freed, and _could_ result in memory leaks that's not considered
+        // unsafe in the same way as other things in this chapter.
+Just be careful
+        // using it.
-        // The ManuallyDrop type is also unsafe let mut overlapping_string = std::mem::ManuallyDrop::new(overlapping_string);
+        let mut overlapping_string = std::mem::ManuallyDrop::new(overlapping_string);

-        assert_eq!(overlapping_string.deref(), &"This string is ".to_string());
+        // Confirm we have the right location! assert_eq!(overlapping_string.deref(), &"This string is ".to_string());

+        // Push some data onto the back of the string overlapping_string.push_str("short");

+        assert_eq!(overlapping_string.deref(), &"This string is short".to_string());
     }

+    // Un oh!
+    assert_eq!(original_string, "This string is shortger string but less than the capacity");
 }
 ```